ZijiaStellaJiang/WineQualityPrediction/README.md

 # IDS721-Team-Final-Project
-In this project, we build a PaaS machine learning prediction model and deploy it on AWS SageMaker. `!!!!todo`
+In this project, we build a PaaS machine learning prediction model and deploy it on AWS SageMaker.
+We also uses AWS Lambda to build a serverless backened and use Amazon API Gateway to expose the Lambda function as a RESTful API.
+AWS Amplify is configured to host static resources for our web application.
+We use Artillery and CloudWatch for load testing and monitoring. `!!!!todo`

 ## Requirements
 * Build a containerized or PaaS machine learning prediction model and deploy it in a scalable, and elastic platform: